Lithuanian Land Forces: Equipment

 In reforming the Armed Forces, most of the available attention and financial resources have been directed to the development of the Land Forces.
 Lithuania has been modernizing its armed forces since 1990s and by now nearly all equipment is compatible with the NATO standards.
 The current efforts focus on increasing the firepower, acquiring new equipment and armaments, enhancing their operational effectiveness and combat training.
-The standard service assault rifle of the Lithuanian Armed Forces is the Heckler & Koch G36 and the standard pistol is the Glock 17.
+The standard service assault rifle of the Lithuanian Armed Forces is the Heckler & Koch G36 and the standard pistol is the Glock 17, but will be replaced by Heckler & Koch VP9.
 The Lithuanian Land Forces are also equipped with machine guns, including the GPMG MG-3, the FN MAG, and the 12.7mm (.50 cal.)
 M2 Browning machine gun.
 They also employ the AT-4 anti-tank rockets and Carl Gustav anti-tank recoilless rifles, HK GMG high-velocity grenade launchers, and low-velocity AG-36 under-the-barrel grenade launchers, in addition to light and heavy mortars.
 The army also uses high-technology Lithuanian-made tactical automated commanding and controlling informational systems (TAVVIS).